-where Y stands for output level (e.g., the number of potentially interested viewers), f represents the production function itself, X corresponds to observable (and measurable) inputs (e.g., number of hours spent writing an opera score), S is some measure of the value of unique inputs (e.g., star power), and ε , as before, measures uncertainty in the production process.
+where Y stands for output level (e.g., the number of potentially interested viewers), f represents the production function itself, X corresponds to observable (and measurable) inputs (for example, number of hours spent writing an opera score), S is some measure of the value of unique inputs (for example, star power), and ε , as before, measures uncertainty in the production process.
 In what follows, we focus on these three important determinants of entertainment supply: X, S and ε .